 Its voice is an echoing draft.
 Faraway and empty, it rushes all around the bare winter trees.

-The tartreede appears on a cold December morning in the first week following the second dirty bomb incident, where 78% of the people still believe that it had been a misfiring of the compromised perimeter "blink" protocols.
+The tartreede appears on a cold December morning in the initial seventeen hours after the first dirty bomb (or "dirty mother") incident within North Mural, during which time 78% of people still believe that the event had been a misfiring of compromised perimeter "blink" protocols.

 Behind the parking lot of a Dollar Warehouse and a discount grocery store, one of the last glimpses of the woods remains within a city in the bomb's sixth-fall range.
 Small bushes and grass-tufts push upwards through splits in discarded concrete construction slabs.
 The snow has not fallen this winter, but the final snowfall will not come until the next year, and the bark peels from the largest trees.
 In the "depths" of this half-lot, the styrofoam cup of a Naxry's peanut butter milkshake hangs skewered on a branch.
 Beneath its shadow, the thin weeds strands compete for space with so much trash1.